KermanX/reactive-vscode/docs/guide/view.md

 })
 ```

 The `children` property in nodes is used to define the children of the node.
-Other properties are user-defined and can be used in the `getTreeItem` function.
-The `getTreeItem` function returns a `vscode::TreeItem` object from a node.
+The `treeItem` propert is required and is used to define the tree item of the node.
+It should be a `vscode::TreeItem` object, or a promise that resolves to a `vscode::TreeItem` object.

+If you want to trigger an update based on some reactive values that aren't tracked in `treeData`, you can pass them to the `watchSource` option.

 ::: details About `reactive::createSingletonComposable`
 `reactive::createSingletonComposable` is a helper function to create a singleton composable.
 It will only create the composable once and return the same instance every time it is called.